VNG-Realisatie/nlx/docs/content/get-started/consuming-an-api.md

 The system will instantly sign your csr and return your certificate.
 You can either copy paste your certificate and store it in a file or you can click **Download certificate** to download the certificate.

-Make sure to store the file next to your private key as `org.crt`.
+Rename the file from `certificate.crt` to `org.crt` and store the file next to your private key.

 ### Verification